[Reply] Best practices for customer support and community engagement on social media

 Fast responses on social media are critical to success.
 In one of Twitter's own studies, they found that on average, 60% of consumers expect brands to respond to their customer support requests within one hour.
 Depending on your team size and incoming volume, you might not be able to hit one hour response times immediately, but it's a great to set ambitious goals and plan for how to achieve them in the longer term.
 At Buffer, our current response time on social media is about five hours (January, 2019), which is down 62% from our 13 hour response times during the same period last year.

 Where 24 hour response times are seen as acceptable for channels like email, the fast paced nature of social media creates expectations of much quicker responses.
-Time is of the essence when it comes to support on social media, so make an effort to respond as quickly as you can!
 Getting familiar with our keyboard shortcuts, and setting up a few Saved Replies, are both great ways of speeding up response times.

 Offer in-channel resolution wherever possible